 Treatment in this new setting protects cancer patients with weakened immune systems from contagious infections by limiting their exposure to patients in the nearby hospital.
-The ventilation system maximizes natural air flow and includes strategically located ultraviolet germicidal irradiation lights, which neutralize 99 percent of harmful pathogens.
+The design maximizes natural cross ventilation and air flow and includes strategically located ultraviolet germicidal irradiation lights, which neutralize 99 percent of harmful pathogens.

-The facility and much of the furnishings were built with locally sourced materials, custom-assembled on site.
-The facility’s construction created jobs for more than 550 people, 30 percent of them women.
+The facility and much of the furnishings were built with locally sourced materials, which were custom-assembled on site.
+The facility’s construction created more than 550 jobs for the local economy, 30 percent of them held by women.

 Location: Butaro, Burera District, Northern Province, Rwanda